astral3693/skinplayersweb/README.md

 	<map>de_dust2</map>
 	</item>

-4 edit skins.js Custom img javascript
+4 edit skins.js Custom img javascript (It already comes with an example, there is no need to configure it now)

 	     if (value == "leao"){
                  image.src = "/img/657ca211c7f7d.jpg";